Hruday2111/byteSlayers/README.md

 # byteSlayers P2P Chat Application

 A peer-to-peer chat application built with Python that enables direct communication between users across a network.
 Features a simple command-line interface and supports both local testing and network deployment.
+The application also handles the bonus question effectively.

 ## Features
 - Direct messaging between peers